eziodeyk/OR-ML-survey/README.md

 Bryan Wilder et al. 2019 nips, differentible approximation.
 github: https://github.com/bwilder0/clusternet.
 > include more structure via a differentiable k-means layer instead of using more generic tools (e.g., feed-forward or attention layers)...use a differentiable approximation to the objective which removes the need for a policy gradient estimator.
 In most common approaches, model is responsible to rebuild the unknown ground-truth adjancent matrix from known ones training data by minimizing the handcrafted loss function.
 By constrast, the paper presents an end-to-end model directly mapping the known adjancent matrix to a ***feasible*** decision.

-Two pipages:
-**Forward pass**:
+The model focused on the combination of leanrning task and optimization task where the input graph is partially observed.
+The learning task is to learn the underground truth of graphs through inputs and the optimization task is to solve the optimization problems based on the predicted graph.
+The model follows the end-to-end architecture that directly maps the partial observations to the decision by maximizing the decision quality.

+Model consists of two components: one is the GCN model aggregating node features and graph structures into multi-dimensional vectors, and a differentiable optimization takes the embedded vectors into solutions.

+Two pipages for the differentiable k-means: forward and backward for the clustering procedure **Forward pass**:
+***run a solver***
 > "a soft-min assignment of each point to the cluster centers based 􏰁on distance".
+and iteratively update the cluster centers until they converge to fixed points.
 **Backward pass**:
+***sensitivity analysis via KKT condition***
 Two approaches: exact backward pass and approximate backward pass.
-Two classes of combinatorial optimization problem: partition; subset selection.

 Experimental Part:
 Two problems: learning(***observe a partial graph and aim to infer which unobserved edges are present***), optimization(***community detection, facility location***).
 Respectively, two baselines: